 - Licensed addiction counselors, defined by C.R.S.
 12-245-801(10)

-Colorado has mental health professionals who may have state certifications or registrations, but this directive not only makes clear that they are not the same as licensure, but then to avoid any confusion, the directive takes the somewhat unusual step of listing it then takes the somewhat unusual step of listing such certified or registered mental health professionals who are not qualified to be PREs:
+Colorado has mental health professionals who may have state certifications or registrations, but this directive not only makes clear that they are not the same as licensure, but then to avoid any confusion, the directive takes the somewhat unusual step of listing such certified or registered mental health professionals who are not qualified to be PREs:

 - Certified addiction technicians